uwetom/animation_worksheets/quick_rig.md

 The skeleton is now compleate so we just need to bind it to the mesh.

+By defult, the **Binding Method** is set to **GVB** but we can press the cog icon and change the settings if we dont get a very good result.

 - Press **Create/Update** in the skinning section.

 Make sure you turn off wireframe mode (shading > smooth shade all) and test out your new rig.

-- Move the foot controllers up to make sure the knees bend correctly, and move the hands to make suer the shoulder and elbows bend as expected.
+- Move the foot controllers up to make sure the knees bend correctly, and move the hands to make sure the shoulder and elbows bend as expected.

-If anything doesn't work as expected, you can delete the skinning by pressing the bin icon.
+If anything doesn't work as expected, you can delete the skinning by pressing the bin icon, and then press the cog icon to change the settings before binding again.

 ## Finishing off